Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

-We will attempt to infer the unknown probability measure $P$ from our noisy data based on its empirical probability measure $P_N'=\sum_{i=1}^N \delta_{\xi'_i}/N$.
+We will attempt to infer the unknown probability measure $P$ from the noisy data based on its empirical probability measure $P_N'$.
 Clearly, considering the empirical probability measure rather than the noisy data directly imposes no loss of information as the order of the data points is of no consequence here.
-Our main observation will be that this sufficient statistic $P_N'$ satisfies a large deviation principle \cite{dembo2009large}, with a rate function which carefully balances an entropic optimal transport distance and an entropic divergence.

-\begin{theorem} Let Assumption \ref{ass:density} hold.
-Then, the sufficient statistic $P'_N$ satisfies for any open subset $\mc O\subseteq \mc P(\Xi')$ the large deviation lower bound
+Sanov's theorem \citep[Theorem 6.2.10]{dembo2009large} ensures also here that the sufficient statistic $P_N'$ enjoys a large deviation property.
+That is, the empirical probability measure $P'_N$ satisfies for any open subset $\mc O\subseteq \mc P(\Xi')$ the large deviation lower bound